esl/mq-summit-page/_talks/protecting-message-data-at-rest.md

 * The challenges with implementing these protections.

 **Target Audience:**
-* Application developers, messaging network administrators, those who love security
+* Administrators or application developers concerned about internet security